nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to delete a client.
-2. AddressBook requests to confirm the deletion.
+2. iScam requests to confirm the deletion.
 3. User confirms the deletion.
-4. AddressBook delete the client.
+4. iScam delete the client.

     Use case ends.

 **Extensions**
 * 1a.
 The client does not exist.
-    * 1a1.
-AddressBook requests for correction.
+    * 1a1. iScam requests for correction.
     * 1a2.
 User corrected which client to delete.
     * Steps 1a1-1a2 are repeated until the client entered is valid.